 Hebrews 11:1 says, “Now faith is being sure of what we hope for and certain of what we do not see.”
 This doesn’t mean that we should assume that God will work everything out the way we want him to, but rather that God can be trusted to do what is best and to guide us through any and all circumstances.

 Those who live by faith don’t focus on the results; instead they focus on God.
 “Women received back their dead, raised to life again.
 Others were tortured and refused to be released, so that they might gain a better resurrection” (Hebrews 11:35).
 The outcomes were very different, but the faith manifested by these heroes is the same.

 Daily studying and reviewing this passage taught me to focus on God, not my surroundings.
 That was exactly what Moses did.
 “By faith he left Egypt, not fearing the king’s anger; he persevered because he saw him who is invisible” (Hebrews 11:27).

 How to Memorize Scripture Effectively

 It must be understood that memorization of Scripture is not an easy task.
-Those who think it should be simple give up quickly, deciding they can’t memorize.
-Instead, it requires diligence.
+It requires diligence.
 If hearing about the power of God’s Word has encouraged you to memorize, but you don’t know how, here are some principles that have helped me:

 It takes time.
 Set aside time to memorize, about 15 minutes, at least five times a week.
 Allow yourself at least six weeks to learn a passage of 20-30 verses.